Africa Young Innovators for Health Award

 Marie Chantal Umunyana is a final year medical student and the founder of Umubyeyi, a digital health platform that delivers information directly from specialists to women on maternal and child health and parenting through web, mobile, and social media channels.

 “Umubyeyi”, Kinyarwanda for “mother,” equips young mothers, pregnant women, and prospective parents with essential information that enables them to improve both their health and that of their children.Read more

-We will open the Awards program for new applications in 2023.
-If you would like to find out more about the next Award, or explore partnership opportunities, get in touch.
+The Awards program has opened its call for applications until 8 August.
+If you would like to find out more about the next Award, or share your innovation, visit our website.